GIA vs AGS

 The cut of a diamond is one of the most important factors to consider when shopping; poorly cut diamonds are too deep or shallow.
 Make sure you follow our instructions on the diamond cut while buying a diamond.

-As explained earlier, AGS has a big advantage over GIA because of its proportion-based grading model.
+As explained earlier, AGS has an advantage over GIA because of its proportion-based grading model.

 How does color affect the diamond?

 Diamond color is an essential factor in white diamonds.
-The higher the yellowish tint or hue in a stone, the less desirable it becomes.
+The higher a stone’s yellowish tint or hue, the less desirable it becomes.
 Diamond color ranges from D to Z, with the D-F color range considered colorless (the best) and G to J considered near colorless color grades.
 G is almost colorless—an ideal choice—and H and I are also excellent choices.
 Follow our diamond color chart for reference.
 Diamond fluorescence can be a helpful factor to consider while evaluating the color of a diamond.
 See why in the fluorescence section below.

 GIA is stricter compared to AGS when grading color in white diamonds.